No Tomorrow, Pt. 2

 "No Tomorrow, Pt.
 2" is a song by American singer Brandy Norwood, featuring fellow American singer Ty Dolla Sign.
 It is a remix of the song "No Tomorrow" taken from Norwood's seventh studio album, B7 (2020).
 "No Tomorrow" is a minimalist mid-tempo track with instrumentation from synthesizers, a piano, bass kicks, and finger snaps.
 It was written by Norwood and Joshua "YXSH" Thomas, while production was handled by Norwood, Thomas and Cory Rooney, with co-production by Darhyl "DJ" Camper.

-The remix was released as the album's third single on October 14, 2020.
+The remix was released on October 14, 2020.
 "No Tomorrow" was part of Norwood's set lists of her performances at the Billboard Music Awards and on Dick Clark's New Year's Rockin' Eve in 2020.

 Background

 Brandy Norwood and Joshua "YXSH" Thomas wrote the lyrics of "No Tomorrow", while its production was handled by Norwood, Thomas, and Cory Rooney, with additional production from Darhyl "DJ" Camper.
 Additional lyrics for the remix were penned by singer Ty Dolla Sign.
 On the collaboration, Norwood said: "I'm a huge fan of Ty Dolla $ign.
 I think he's a brilliant artist.
 He's always shown a lot of respect for my music so I just felt like the sound of our voices would be great."